Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants will send Webb (9-9) to the mound to make his 26th start of the season as he looks for his 10th victory.
-He is 9-9 with a 3.42 ERA and 157 strikeouts in 163 2/3 innings pitched.
+- The Giants will send Junis (3-3) to the mound to make his third start of the season.

-- His most recent appearance was on Sunday against the Texas Rangers, when the right-hander threw 8 2/3 innings, surrendering one earned run while giving up six hits.
+- His last appearance was on Wednesday against the Tampa Bay Rays, when the right-hander threw four scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.